Difficult trek connecting some of the most remote parts of Caucasus.

 This beautiful, but very demanding trek takes you to some of the most remote parts of Caucasus.
 It follows the old road, which once connected Zeskho village in Svaneti with Ghebi village in Racha,

-but fell into disrepair long time ago and now it's mostly overgrown.
+but fell into disrepair a long time ago and now it's mostly overgrown.

 Duration: 3-4 days

-Under the ideal circumstances, this trek can be finished in 3 days.
-Therefore, calculate with 4 days for this one.
+Under the ideal circumstances, this trek can be finished in three days.
+Therefore, calculate with four days for this one.

 Difficulty: Very hard

-Trail crosses two steep mountain passes, but the biggest obstacle is completely overgrown Tskhenistskali valley.
+Th trail crosses two steep mountain passes, but the biggest obstacle is entirely overgrown Tskhenistskali valley.

-Be prepared to spend the whole day fighting yours way through dense undergrowth of hogweeds, nettles and various others weeds.
+Be prepared to spend the whole day fighting your way through the dense undergrowth of hogweeds, nettles and various others weeds.

 There is no clear trail to follow once you descend to the Tskhenistskali valley, you will have to find your own.
 Therefore this trek is recommended only for experienced,